baezortega/mutree/README.md

         make -f Makefile.SSE3.PTHREADS.gcc
         rm *.o

-    Edit your ~/.bashrc file using:
+    Then, edit your ~/.bashrc file using:

         nano ~/.bashrc

-    and append the standard-RAxML-8.2.9 directory at the end of your PATH variable.
+    and append the 'standard-RAxML-8.2.9' directory at the end of your PATH variable.
 If the PATH variable is not defined, you can define it by adding the following line at the end of the .bashrc file:

         export PATH=~/Software/standard-RAxML-8.2.9:$PATH